elhamng/assignments/ml/dl/intro/README.md

  ![image](https://user-images.githubusercontent.com/64529936/119332172-8782c300-bc88-11eb-8e2a-3ab7ebf7f902.png)
 in tanh(z) : To compute dZ1 we need to compute g[1]'(𝑍[1]) .
 Since g[1](.)  is the tanh activation function  then g[1]'(𝑧)=1−𝑎^2 .
 So we can compute g[1]'(𝑍[1])  using (1 - np.power(A1, 2)).

+## Classic network
+1- LeNet-5 , 2- AlexNet, 3- VGG

+ResNet :
+The core idea of ResNet is introducing a so-called “identity shortcut connection” that skips one or more layers.
+Very, very deep neural networks are difficult to train because of vanishing and exploding gradient types of problems.
+Using residual blocks allows you to train much deeper neural networks.

+# One-by-one convolution
+one-by-one convolutions allows you to shrink the number of channels and therefore save on computation in some networks.
+The effect of a one-by-one convolution is it just has nonlinearity.
+It allows you to learn a more complex function of your network by adding another layer, bottleneck layer can be shrinked down the representation size significantly, and it doesn't seem to hurt the performance, but saves you a lot of computation.

+the depthwise separable convolution has two steps.
+You're going to first use a depthwise convolution, followed by a pointwise convolution.
+It is these two steps which together make up this depthwise separable convolution.